-Calpurnia portrays humility, a disciplinarian motherly figure to Jem and Scout.
+Calpurnia portrays humility as a disciplinarian motherly figure to Jem and Scout.

-In To Kill A Mockingbird, Calpurnia is a formidable figure through Scout’s narration.
+In To Kill A Mockingbird, Calpurnia is a formidable figure, as shown by Scout’s narration.

 Her role in the story extends beyond being a servant to Atticus.